csmig/stig-manager/docs/_build/html/_sources/installation-and-setup/securing.rst.txt

 The API grants or denies endpoint access based on the OAuth2 ``scope`` claims listed in each endpoint's ``security.oauth`` property in the OAS.

 The API grants or denies access to STIG Manager data objects (Collections, Assets, Asset/STIG maps, and Reviews) based on the the OAuth2 ``username`` claim (or configured equivalent).
 The username value indexes into the internal STIG Manager discretionary access control (DAC) system which includes per-Collection role based access control (RBAC) lists (i.e, Collection Grants and Restricted User Access Lists).
+We have designed the access control logic with the goal of being assessed as ASD-compliant by local security requirements.

 Both claims are contained in OAuth2 JWT formatted access_tokens issued by an OIDC Provider to remote clients, such as the Project's Web Client and the STIG Manager Watcher bot.
 Communication between the API and clients include the access_token and should occur using TLS but do not require Mutual TLS (MTLS).